 adults participated in various programs the first year, including free play, USTA leagues, clinics, and lessons

-percent of Advanced Training Program participants attend college
+percent of Intensive Training Program participants attend college

 tennis courts available for year-round instruction and play